vadien/full-stack-todo-list/README.md

 ---

-## What did you struggle with?
+## Struggles

 - First project using JUnit/REST Assured testing, ran into difficulties isolating and sanitising tests.
+Had a big struggle with DataIntegrityViolationException because I was running teardown actions in setup!
+Also learned a lot about Optionals when trying to find the equivalent return of `isEmpty()` for testing.
+Takeaway: make sure you know the CAUSE of the problem before you start trying to solve it, not just where the error is coming from.

 ---